Parental Alienation Can Have A Permanent Effect

 - The child calls the alienated parent a liar or other hurtful names.

 Parental alienation is considered a form of child abuse.
-At the Law Office of Michael D. Tracton, P.C., in Sugar Land, Texas, I have experience working with occurrences of parental alienation.
+At the Tracton Law Firm, PLLC , in Sugar Land, Texas, I have experience working with occurrences of parental alienation.
 If you feel your relationship with your child is being impacted by parental alienation, I can take immediate legal action to reverse the abusive behavior.

 I will petition the court to allow you and your child to attend therapy to repair your relationship.
 If appropriate, I will ask the court for a full psychological evaluation of all parties — you, the alienating parent and your child — to determine whether there has been undue influence on the child to act in a certain manner.